skanda-vyas-srinivasan/jam-queue-optimizer/README.md

   + transition_weight * sum(transition[a,b] * y[a,b,t])
 ```

-The current formulation jointly chooses:

-- which songs appear in the queue
-- where they appear
-- how transitions are traded against room relevance

-Subject to:

-- one song per slot
-- each song used at most once
-- adjacency consistency through `y`
-- optional folder caps
-- optional user-representation constraints

 Important scope note:

-> the IP is exact only over the **final shortlist**, not over the entire catalog.
+> the IP is exact only over the final shortlist, not over the entire catalog.

 So the overall system is best described as:

-**heuristic retrieval + heuristic ranking + exact final-stage optimization**
+heuristic retrieval + heuristic ranking + exact final-stage optimization.

-not end-to-end global optimization.
+At this point, heuristics deliver strong results for retrieval and ranking, albeit not perfectly.
+Machine Learning solutions for both are potential options.

 ## Why Integer Programming?

-For the current stripped-down objective, a subset-state DP would also be a plausible exact method.
-The reason this repo uses IP is extensibility:

-- queue-level representation constraints
-- diversity / folder caps
-- future spacing or structural rules

-Those are much easier to express and iterate on in an optimization model than in a custom dynamic program.
+The sequencing idea was loosely inspired by Spotify's own mix feature, where songs are arranged to sound smoother when transitioning.

+Other approaches I thought about for the sequencing + room-score problem were beam search and dynamic programming.

+Beam Search: Beam search was a great baseline since it's fast and easy to compare against.
+However, when it comes to optimality, there is no guarantee.
+It throws away potentially better sequences early due to the pruning.

+Dynamic Programming: Fits the current formulation well; however, I plan to add more global constraints as development continues.
+This will be a lot more annoying to extend cleanly with DP.